 Always research companies before applying.

-How to Verify a Remote Job Opportunity
+How to Verify and Protect Yourself From Remote Job Scams

 Research the Company

-Avoid Sharing Sensitive Information
+Protect Sensitive Information

 How to Find Legitimate Remote Jobs